 Loss of Devices

-If scammers can gather some information about you they can ring your cellphone provider and have your number transferred to a handset that is under their control, in a sting called SIM Swapping.
-To make the transition to your new cellphone as smooth as possible, both Apple and Google will download copies of all your apps, settings, and data to the new handset.
-Unfortuantely, it under the control of the threat actors.
+If scammers can gather some information about you they can ring your phone provider and have your number transferred to a handset that is under their control, in a sting called SIM Swapping.
+To make the transition to your new phone as smooth as possible, both Apple and Google will download copies of all your apps, settings, and data to the new handset.
+Unfortunately, it is under the control of the threat actors.

 These are targeted attacks.
-The victims have something on their cellphones that make the effort worthwhile.
+The victims have something on their phones that makes the effort worthwhile.
 The most famous cases of these have targeted cryptocurrency traders or individuals with high-value cryptocurrency accounts.
 Swapping the SMs allow their digital wallets to be accessed.
 Individual losses have amounted to tens of millions of dollars.

 Public Wi-Fi and Network Spoofing

 Phones and other mobile devices are great because of their portable nature, and because they let us get online wherever there is a Wi-Fi connection that we can join.
 But you need to be careful when you are on public Wi-Fi.
 Everyone who is using that Wi-Fi is on the same network, and the threat actors can use a laptop and some network packet capture and analysis software to snoop on what your cellphone is sending and receiving.
 So what you might have thought was private is not private at all.